 - The patient could sustain a brain injury, organ failure, strokes, or heart attacks because of radiological errors

 The damages resulting from a radiological error may include substantial economic losses, such as medical bills and lost income.
 The patient may also experience unnecessary pain and suffering because of the medical error.

-Who is Liable for a Radiological Error?
+Who is Liable for a Radiological Error in Boca Raton, FL?

 Radiologists are physicians with special training to read the results of medical imaging tests.
 Most radiological errors are the result of negligence or errors made by radiologists.
 As with other medical malpractice claims, the negligent person is financially liable for the patient’s damages and injuries.